Simtronics Corporation - Innovative OTS solutions for the Process Industries

 In the event the pressure in D-001 builds, an automatic vent to the flare system is provided.
 PIC-005 will open at 1,800 PSIG to avoid over pressuring D-001.
 Also, D-001 is outfitted with a pressure safety valve (PSV) set at 2,000 PSIG.

-In high pressure mode, D-001 operates at a pressure of 1,627 PSIG and a temperature of 162 DEG F while producing 35.2 MMSCF/D of gas.
+Normally, D-001 operates at a pressure of 1,627 PSIG and a temperature of 162 DEG F while producing 35.2 MMSCF/D of gas.